-White Musk: Notes include rose, gardenia, olibanum, vetiver, vanille and white musk.
+Cotton Musk (formerly known as White Musk): Notes include rose, gardenia, olibanum, vetiver, vanille and white musk.

 A cuddly white musk scent, pillowy, downy, feathery light and decorated with a floral garland that slowly sinks into your skin, leaving a faint trace of incense and vanilla in its soft wake.
 Dreamy and hazy, a veil of white innocence.
 Makes me use adjectives with unrestrained abandon.